mikerhodes/haproxy-cert-demo/README.md

 # Mutual certificate authentication using HAProxy sidecars

-This repo shows how to use HAProxy as a sidecar that runs alongside your main application.
-The sidecar HAProxy implements mutual TLS authentication using certificates that share a Certficate Authority.
-Both client and server sides of the HAProxy connection present certificates for verification.

-Broadly this shows how HAProxy may be used as a proxy to upgrade the connection between two applications to a TLS connection with mutual authentication.
-In particular this is useful to tunnel otherwise non-TLS capable clients over a secured, authenticated channel.
+This repository shows how to use HAProxy to create a secure (encrypted and authenticated) channel between two applications that don't support secure communication themselves.
+It uses HAProxy as a "sidecar" at each end of a client/server connection.
+The client connects to its local HAProxy, which connects to the server's HAProxy sidecar, which connects to the server.

+The client -> HAProxy and HAProxy -> server connections are unencrypted as they are assumed to be machine-local.
+The client and server HAProxy instances use a shared Certificate Authority (CA) to trust certificates that they present to each other when making the connection.

+As a reference point, this is essentially what tools like Istio and Linkerd do to create secure channels between pods in Kubernetes -- create a proxy which has its own certificate signed by a shared CA.

 The main files are: